 Can I request an Iowa Voter Identification Card if I have an Iowa Driver’s License or Non-Operator’s ID or if I need a replacement card?

 - YES.
 Voters who do not appear in the Iowa Department of Transportation’s Driver’s License or Non-Operator ID files are automatically mailed an Iowa Voter Identification Card at the time of registration.
 However, any voter may request an Iowa Voter Identification Card from their County Auditor.

 - An Iowa Voter Identification Card can be used to vote absentee-by-mail, absentee in-person, or at the polls on election day.

 A registered voter may make written application to their County Auditor for an absentee ballot.
 A written application for a mailed absentee ballot must be received by the voter's County Auditor no later than 5:00 p.m.
-10 days before a General Election or 11 days before any other election.
+15 days before the election.

 In order to receive an absentee ballot, a registered voter MUST provide the following necessary information:

 - Date of birth